 Europeans were particularly fond of the crystals.
 In what is now the Czech Republic, the Bohemians decorated the interiors of their castles with the jewel.
 The Spanish, on the other hand, loved its red color and used it solely for jewelry.

 It’s Metaphysical Properties

-People with a garnet gemstone are believed to offer courage and hope because it activates the survival instinct, too.
+People with a garnet gemstone believes it offers courage and hope because it activates the survival instinct, too.

 Garnet Stone Colors

-Green is another color that is often found throughout the world, and it brings a unique meaning.
+Green is another color found throughout the world, and it brings a unique meaning.
 For the most part, it is synonymous with self-empowerment and high thinking or power.
 Why?
-It’s because green is an earthly color and encourages you to consider your connection with the world and everything in or around it.
+It’s because green is a natural color and encourages you to consider your connection with the world and everything in or around it.

 Orange and yellow garnet are forms of the birthstone that have a connection with energy.
-Pure Spessartine is yellow or gold, and it radiates the colours in the same way the sun gives off its light.
-Therefore, both yellow and gold garnet crystals are linked with increased confidence.
+Pure Spessartine is yellow or gold, and it radiates the colors in the same way the sun gives off its light.
+Therefore, both yellow and gold garnet crystals link with increased confidence.
 When there is total light and zero darkness, there is no need to move in fear.

 What Garnet Represents